-- Expenses considered non-deductible for tax purposes, such as fines and donations or the excess of financial expenses over 30% of the operating result. - Allocation and application of non-deductible provisions. - Non-deductible part of dividend income received by Group companies during the year. - Exempt capital gains on the sale of financial holdings. - Valuation adjustments for tax purposes of assets in Chilean companies. - Adjustments for inflation in Argentine companies.
+- Expenses considered non-deductible for tax purposes, such as fines and donations or the excess of financial expenses over 30% of the operating result. - Results obtained by Spanish companies abroad, through investees or permanent establishments or branches set up in each country.
+These results are adjusted from the Group's taxable income until the business is liquidated and closed or sold.
+During 2023, the Group company "Constructora San José, S.A." has proceeded to close and liquidate several branches and companies (see Note 2.4.d), recognising a negative adjustment in the tax base for the year for a total amount of Euros 24,178 thousand. - Allocation and application of non-deductible provisions. - Non-deductible part of dividend income received by Group companies during the year. - Exempt capital gains on the sale of financial holdings. - Valuation adjustments for tax purposes of assets in Chilean companies. - Adjustments for inflation in Argentine companies.